Theories in Computer Science

 Doubled#Print 0Quadrupled

-This says: starting in the Scanning state, while you see a 0 or 1, leave it alone and move right, but if you see a blank, replace with a 0, move right, and go to the Doubled state.
+This says: starting in the Scanning state, while you see a 0 or 1, just move right, but if you see a blank, replace with a 0, move right, and go to the Doubled state.
 In this state, if you see a blank, replace with a 0 and go to the Quadrupled state.
 There is no place to go from here, so we’re done.

-We can give a pictorial representation of the TM program too:
+We can give a pictorial representation of the TM program as a state diagram:

 tmtimesfour.png